New Mexico Cannabis Producers Rules

 - Cannabis Producers Microbusinesses

-We already covered the bases requirements of how to get an adult-use cannabis license in New Mexico, as well as how to prepare yourself to apply for an integrated cannabis microbusiness license.
-So, if you’re an entrepreneur in New Mexico, you should check out those post.
+We already covered the requirements to dive into the New Mexico Cannabis Industry, like how to get an adult-use cannabis license in New Mexico, as well as how to prepare yourself to apply for an integrated cannabis microbusiness license.
+So, if you’re an entrepreneur in New Mexico, you should check out those posts.

 What can you do with these licenses?